 Dr. Yi Guan-Raczkowski is fully dedicated to helping every student succeed.
 As Director of Distance Learning/Educational Technology, Dr. Guan–Raczkowski closely works with college faculty in developing high quality online courses as well as training faculty using new technology.
 With a great passion in helping students, Dr. Guan-Raczkowski is involved in planning and conducting technology orientation sessions for new students and first time online students.

 Working at MxCC for 17 years, Dr. Guan-Raczkowski has offered numerous technology training workshops for faculty and provided technology orientations for students.
 Various projects in supporting online learning have brought her opportunities to be a key presenter at various national and international conferences.
-Selected topics of her presentation include Student Self-Assessment: Guiding Online Learners to Become Better Prepared, Quality Control of Online Learning: From Design to Student Services , and Services for Retaining Online Students.
+Selected topics of her presentations include Student Self-Assessment: Guiding Online Learners to Become Better Prepared, Quality Control of Online Learning: From Design to Student Services , and Services for Retaining Online Students.
 Dr. Guan-Raczkowski’s major interest is to explore how new technology can better serve students in achieving their best.

 Since 2007, Dr. Guan-Raczkowski has served as an adjunct faculty member for the Social Science division at MxCC.
 She taught General Psychology, Child and Adolescent Development, Introduction to Early Childhood Education, and Infants & Toddlers Growth and Development.
 Dr. Guan-Raczkowski also taught Intro to Information Technology at the University of Connecticut.